-Exempt income Generally exempt income includes inheritances, state pensions and scholarships.
-In certain cases, free income such as gifts between relatives is also exempt from tax without any cap.
-State pensions paid regularly are exempt up to CZK 680,400 in 2024.
-Further exemptions are specified for various types of income.
+Exempt income Generally exempt income includes inheritance, state pension, scholarships.
+In certain cases, income such as gifts between relatives is also exempt from tax without any cap.
+State pensions paid regularly are exempt up to CZK 748,800 in 2025.
+Further exemptions are specified under the respective types of income.

 Types of income Income from employment Income from employment includes all forms of remuneration (cash or non-cash) arising from or in connection with a present, future or past employment relationship.
 Remuneration paid to shareholders and directors of certain types of companies for their work for the company is also considered employment income.
-Under the Income Tax Act, employee social security contributions are not deductible when calculating taxable income.
+Under the Income Tax Act, employee social security and health insurance contributions are not deductible when calculating taxable income.
 Possible exemptions of benefits in kind, travel reimbursements and allowances Although all types of remuneration and benefits provided by an employer to an employee are in general taxable, a wide range of exemptions is available.
 These include the following, subject to their specific conditions and limits:

-reimbursement of business travel expenditures (within the limits per Czech labour laws)
+reimbursement of business travel expenditures (within the limits per Czech Labour Laws)

-up to CZK 116.20 cumulatively per work shift on meals (breakfast, lunch, dinner) provided at work for free, meal vouchers, or a cash meal allowance (the exempt limit may increase during the year)
+up to CZK 123.90 cumulatively per work shift on meals (breakfast, lunch, dinner) provided at work for free, meal vouchers, or a cash meal allowance (the exempt limit may increase during the year)